-24 See ECJ, C-854/19 Vodafone (roaming), paragraph 27, third sentence; C-5/20 Vodafone (tethering), paragraph 26, third sentence and C-34/20 Telekom Deutschland (throttling), paragraph 29, third sentence.
+29 See ECJ, C-854/19 Vodafone (roaming), paragraph 27, third sentence; C-5/20 Vodafone (tethering), paragraph 26, third sentence and C-34/20 Telekom Deutschland (throttling), paragraph 29, third sentence.
 This case-law is based on ECJ C-807/18 and C-39/19 Telenor Magyarország, paragraph 48, which states: "In particular, any measure of a provider of internet access services in respect of an end user which, without being based on such objective differences, results in the content, applications or services offered by the various content, applications or services providers not being treated equally and without discrimination, must be regarded as being based on such 'commercial considerations'" (ECJ, C-807/18 and C-39/19 Telenor Magyarország, paragraph 48).

-- "without discrimination, restriction or interference"; - "irrespective of the sender and receiver, the content accessed or distributed, the applications or services used or provided, or the terminal equipment used". - 53.
-NRAs should take into account that equal treatment does not necessarily imply that all end-users will experience the same network performance or quality of service (QoS).
-Thus, even though packets can experience varying transmission performance (e.g. on parameters such as latency or jitter), packets can normally be considered to be treated equally as long as all packets are processed agnostic to sender and receiver, to the content accessed or distributed, and to the application or service used or provided. - 54.
-End point-based congestion control25 (a typical example is Transmission Control Protocol (TCP) congestion control) does not contravene Article 3(3) first subparagraph since, by definition, it takes place within terminal equipment and terminal equipment is not covered by the Regulation.26 NRAs should consider network-internal mechanisms of ISPs which assist end point-based congestion control27 to be in line with equal treatment, and therefore permissible, as long as these network-internal mechanisms are agnostic to the applications running in the end points and a circumvention of the Regulation does not take place. - 54a.
-The ECJ in its rulings of 2 September 202128 concluded that a zero tariff option violates the general obligation to treat all traffic equally according to Article 3(3) first subparagraph.
-The ECJ established that "a 'zero tariff' option draws a distinction within internet traffic, on the basis of commercial considerations, by not counting towards the basic package traffic to partner applications."29 (see also paragraph 40a above).
-According to the ECJ, "that failure, which results from the very nature of such a tariff option on account of the incentive arising from it, persists irrespective of whether or not it is possible to continue freely to access the content provided by the partners of the internet access provider after the basic package has been used up."30 - 55.
+- End point-based congestion control30 (a typical example is Transmission Control 54.
+Protocol (TCP) congestion control) does not contravene Article 3(3) first subparagraph since, by definition, it takes place within terminal equipment and terminal equipment is not covered by the Regulation.31 NRAs should consider network-internal mechanisms of ISPs which assist end point-based congestion control32 to be in line with equal treatment, and therefore permissible, as long as these network-internal mechanisms are agnostic to the applications running in the end points and a circumvention of the Regulation does not take place. - The ECJ in its rulings of 2 September 202133 concluded that a zero tariff option violates the general obligation to treat all traffic equally according to Article 3(3) first subparagraph.
+The ECJ established that "a 'zero tariff' option draws a distinction within internet traffic, on the basis of commercial considerations, by not counting towards the basic package traffic to partner applications."34 (see also paragraph 40a above).
+According to the ECJ, "that failure, which results from the very nature of such a tariff option on account of the incentive arising from it, persists irrespective of whether or not it is possible to continue freely to access the content provided by the partners of the internet access provider after the basic package has been used up."35 - 55.
 In case of agreements or practices involving technical discrimination, this would constitute unequal treatment which would not be compatible with Article 3(3).
-This holds in particular for the following examples: - A practice where an ISP blocks, slows down, restricts, interferes with, degrades or discriminates access to specific content, one or more applications (or categories
+This holds in particular for the following examples: - A practice where an ISP blocks, slows down, restricts, interferes with, degrades or discriminates access to specific content, one or more applications (or categories thereof), except when justified by reference to the exceptions of Article 3(3) third subparagraph. - IAS offers where access to the internet is restricted to a limited set of applications or end points by the end-user's ISP (sub-internet service offers) infringe upon Article 3(3) first subparagraph, as such offers entail blocking of applications and / or discrimination, restriction or interference related to the origin or destination of the information. - •-A zero-ratingprice-differentiated offer where all applications are blocked (or slowed down) once the data cap is reached except for the zero-rated application(s), as it) for which a zero price or a different price than all other traffic is applied would infringe Article 3(3) first (and third) subparagraph-

-25 This should not be confused with network-internal congestion management as described under Article 3(3) (c)).
+30 This should not be confused with network-internal congestion management as described under Article 3(3) (c)).
 IETF, RFC 5783, Congestion Control in the RFC Series

-26 See details about terminal equipment under Article 3(1)
+31 See details about terminal equipment under Article 3(1)

-27 Active Queue Management, see IETF, RFC 7567
+32 Active Queue Management, see IETF, RFC 7567

-28 ECJ, C-854/19 Vodafone (roaming); C-5/20 Vodafone (tethering); C-34/20 Telekom Deutschland (throttling).
+33 ECJ, C-854/19 Vodafone (roaming); C-5/20 Vodafone (tethering); C-34/20 Telekom Deutschland (throttlina).